Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 (OEM) should be 26% faster than the GeForce GTX 650 Ti 2GB in general, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 (OEM) should be a lot faster than the GeForce GTX 650 Ti 2GB in general. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be quite a bit (more or less 63%) faster with regards to AF than the GeForce GTX 460 (OEM). (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB will be much (about 63%) faster with regards to texture filtering than the GeForce GTX 460 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison